SilentCicero/ipfs-mini/.github/PULL_REQUEST_TEMPLATE.md

-## ipfsjs
+## ipfs-mini

 Thank you for contributing!
-Please take a moment to review our [**contributing guidelines**](https://github.com/ethjs/ipfsjs/blob/master/.github/CONTRIBUTING.md) to make the process easy and effective for everyone involved.
+Please take a moment to review our [**contributing guidelines**](https://github.com/silentcicero/ipfs-mini/blob/master/.github/CONTRIBUTING.md) to make the process easy and effective for everyone involved.

 **Please open an issue** before embarking on any significant pull request, especially those that